 - Notaries, who agree to be bribed to forge documents.

 Note that many illegal property flipping cases are also considered “straw buying schemes,” which both state and federal authorities have been cracking down on.
-For more information see our article on the Nevada crime of
+For more information see our article on straw buyer schemes.

 Prosecutors often have a difficult time trying to prove allegations of real estate fraud precisely because there’s such a fine line between legal and illegal house flipping.
 Below are the three most typical defenses attorneys use to fight charges of unlawful property flipping:

 - The defendant didn’t have fraudulent intent.
-Courts should not convict defendants of fraud unless the prosecution can prove he/she had fraudulent intent.
+Courts should not convict defendants of fraud unless the prosecution can prove they had fraudulent intent.
 Making savvy and profitable house sales is no crime as long as it didn’t involve material misrepresentations of the truth.
-So if the defense attorney can show that that the defendant honestly believed the property’s appraisal value was legitimate, then he/she shouldn’t be held criminally liable.
+So if the defense attorney can show that the defendant honestly believed the property’s appraisal value was legitimate, then they shouldn’t be held criminally liable.

 Unlike many crimes, the practice of illegal property flipping isn’t prohibited by one specific law.
 Rather, prosecutors typically bring an array of fraud charges against someone suspected of illegal property flipping.
 Which charges prosecutors bring depends on the circumstances of each individual case.

 The following are some of the more common crimes and punishments that people suspected of illegal house flipping may face in Nevada: